100 Notable alumni of

 -

-Susan Morrisey Livingstone was an American retired politician who briefly served as the first female Acting United States Secretary of the Navy from January 24 to February 7, 2003.
+Susan Morrisey Livingstone is an American retired politician who briefly served as the first female Acting United States Secretary of the Navy from January 24 to February 7, 2003.
 Livingstone also served as Under Secretary of the Navy under President George W. Bush from 2001 to 2003.

 -